College Policies and Federal Laws

 For more information on FERPA, or to view the entire FERPA policy, please visit the Registrar's web page or office.

 The Anti-harassment policy is found in the Employee Handbook.

 Title IX Policy Statement

-It is the policy of Doane University not to discriminate on the basis of gender in its educational programs, activities, or employment policies as required by Title IX of the 1972 Education Amendments.
+It is the policy of Doane College not to discriminate on the basis of gender in its educational programs, activities or employment policies as required by Title IX of the 1972 Education Amendments.

 Verification of Student Identity

 To meet federal guidelines, Doane requires all electronic coursework be submitted through Black Board or Doane e-mail.
-Blackboard requires students to login each time using their Doane login ID and password.
+Blackboard requires students to login each time using their Doane login and student selected password.
 All coursework e-mail correspondence is done using Doane assigned e-mail accounts.
-When student accounts are set up, the password is mailed to the student's permanent address via US mail.
+When student accounts are set-up the password is mailed to the students' permanent address via US mail.
 Students can change their password via the web at any time to maintain their security.